AnubhavBhatla/systematization-of-secure-randomized-caches/README.md

 ```
 cd <directory: cache-model - For figures 3-14 cachefx - For figures 15-16>

-python3 get-figure <1/0: 1 - Use generated results 0 - Generate new results and use them> <figure_number>
+python3 get-figure.py <1/0: 1 - Use generated results 0 - Generate new results and use them> <figure_number>
 ```

 **Figure 17:** We provide our simulation results to reproduce this figure, which can be done using the following steps: